CKgoesBallistic/Extracting-and-modying-firmware-from-Arduino-Uno/README.md

 ## Extracting the new firmware
 - Do the same steps used to extract the same firmware.
-- We can choose to keep a backup of the new firmware too to compare the new from the old.
+- We can choose to keep a backup of the new firmware too to compare the new from the old, call this "firmware_backuo_modified".
   ```
   ~$ avrdude -p atmega328p -P /dev/ttyACM0 -c getting the new firmware in firmware_backup_modified.hex:arduino -b 115200 -U flash:r:firmware_backup_modified.hex:i
   ```